-According to the Department of Homeland Security, there were 1.1 million new “Lawful Permanent Residents (LPRs) of the US, known as Green Card Holders, admitted in 2017.
+According to the Department of Homeland Security, there were 1.1 million new “Lawful Permanent Residents (LPRs) – known as Green Card Holders – admitted to the US in 2017.
 This coveted document is what you need to be a legal resident of the United States.

 While that number is high, a 2017 article by Pew Research reported that more than half of these new card holders are individuals who already resided in the US on temporary visas.
 The newly issued green card merely “adjusted their status” to Legal Permanent Resident (LPR).
 These people have been waiting, sometimes for years, as they have navigated the long and winding path through US Citizenship and Immigration Service (USCIS) towards acquiring that magic card.

 On the other side, however, have you ever wondered how many people lose their green card every year, and if so, how many give up their status voluntarily?